What Is Liquidity and Why It Drives Financial Markets

 The ability to sell without losing value: transaction liquidity

 For an investor, the liquidity of an investment is a criterion that is often overlooked in favor of return.
-Yet a high return on an illiquid asset can be a trap if you need to sell at the wrong time.
-This is the reality that finance textbooks summarize with the term “liquidity premium”: a less liquid asset must, in theory, offer a higher return to compensate for the risk of not being able to sell it easily.
+Yet a high return on an illiquid asset can be a trap once the seller needs to liquidate at the wrong moment.
+This is the reality finance textbooks summarize under the term “liquidity premium”: a less liquid asset must, in theory, offer a higher return to compensate for the risk of being unable to exit easily.

 Financing liquidity: the fuel for leverage

-The link between financing liquidity and asset prices is more direct than many people think.
-A significant share of the equity market rally during accommodative monetary policy periods does not come from improving fundamentals, but from abundant cheap financing that pushes investors toward risky assets.
-This mechanism is called “search for yield”: when the risk-free return is zero or negative, money migrates into equities, high-yield credit, real estate, or crypto-assets — in that order of increasing risk.
+The link between financing liquidity and asset prices is more direct than market commentary tends to acknowledge.
+A significant share of equity-market rallies during accommodative monetary regimes does not come from improving fundamentals: it comes from abundant cheap financing pushing investors toward risky assets.
+The mechanism is the “search for yield”: when the risk-free return is zero or negative, money migrates into equities, high-yield credit, real estate, and crypto-assets — in that order of increasing risk.

 Systemic liquidity: the central bank balance sheet